 - Explore: Discover another region of Canada!
 Although offered in Canada with sponsorship from the federal government, the Explore Program also provides students with an exceptional opportunity to improve proficiency in French in a different geographic context.
 Explore is a five-week intensive language-immersion bursary program.
 You can take the program in the spring or summer.
 Please visit http://www.myexplore.ca/en/ for details.Mount Allison students planning to participate in the Explore Program are first required to obtain a Letter of Permission from the Registrar’s Office.
 Please apply as early as possible and at least one month prior to the commencement of the program.
 All participating Explore institutions provide participants with an official certificate.
 However, not all Explore institutions offer credit for the program.
 In order to earn transfer credits for the program you must attend an Explore institution that offers credit.
 Please confirm directly with the institution you will be attending whether they offer credit.
 Upon successful completion of the program at a credit-granting institution, students can obtain six non-designated credits in French Immersion at the 1000 level.
 It is your responsibility to have an official transcript sent directly from the host institution to the Registrar’s Office at Mount Allison.
 Although offered in Canada with sponsorship from the federal government, the Explore Program also provides students with an exceptional opportunity to improve proficiency in French in a different geographic context.

-- CSSG: Kassel Summer Study Program: The Canadian Summer School in Germany (CSSG) is managed through the German section of the MLL.
+- CSSG: Kassel Summer Study Program: The Canadian Summer School in Germany (CSSG) is managed through the German section of the MLL in partnership.
 It offers university-level language and culture studies in Kassel, in a unique and intensive immersion program.
 The CSSG is organized under the auspices of the Canadian Association of University Teachers of German (CAUTG) and offers courses at the intermediate and advanced level.
 For a period of approximately 6 1/2 weeks, students participate in a full course (approximately 85 hours of classroom instruction) and in numerous additional activities: lectures at various museums, visits to theatres and operas, excursions to cities with cultural and historical significance, and a four-day trip to Berlin.
 The main feature of the program, though, is the students' rapid progress in linguistic skills enhanced mainly by the fact that they are immersed in German life, culture and civilization.
 The courses offered in Kassel are Augustana Faculty, University of Alberta courses and credits are transferred to Mount Allison participants upon successful completion of the program.

 - Werkstudentenprogram: This is a work program for students interested in summer employment in Germany.
 The Canadian Association of University Teachers of German (CAUTG), in co-operation with the Zentrale Arbeitsvermittlung (ZAV) and the Deutscher Akademischer Austauschdienst (DAAD), organizes a programme of work and travel in Germany from May until August each year.
 This program gives Canadian students looking for valuable work experience or wanting to improve their command of the German language the opportunity to work in a German-speaking environment.
 Through this program students find employment in the tourist, service, or manufacturing industries and in business, for an eight to twelve- week period, after which, if so arranged, they are free to travel.
 In most cases successful applicants receive salary or payment at various levels.
 Participants must pay their own fare to Germany, but will receive travel subsidies from the DAAD and other sources to help to defray their costs.